How to write a pitch email to journalists in 3 steps: Example subject lines, story and timing

 With hundreds of emails landing in a journalist’s inbox each day, what’s going to set yours apart and get past the first hurdle of being opened?
 A compelling subject line is crucial to ensure your email stands out.

 Try starting out with a draft subject line and making use of tools to inform your subject headline.
 Headline analysers can measure the sentiment of a headline, the likelihood of engagement and provide an overall score.
-There are analysers that require payment, though the Strikethrough Headline Analyzer is one that you can use for free and gives an overview of the strength of the subject.
+There are analysers that require payment, though the Co-Schedule Email Subject Line Tester is one that you can use for free and gives an overview of the strength of the subject.

 Journalists are busy people, so in order to give your email the best chance of being read, aim to work with their daily schedule.
 Familiarise yourself with their day to day.
 Editorial meetings will take place each morning to go through the day’s work (depending on publication frequency) and for stories to be discussed, so you want to have your story with the journalist before then.
 This time varies by publication, though mid morning is a common time for these to be held, usually around 10 or 11am.

 As a general rule send your emails in the morning and towards the start of the week – Tuesdays, Wednesdays or even Thursdays are best.
 This ensures you miss the busy ‘back to work’ Mondays.
-Fridays should be avoided as a journalist will mostly be tying up loose ends rather than starting on a new story pitch.
+Though Fridays were once an ‘avoid at all costs’, we’ve seen a shift in this which is largely dependent on the story you’re promoting.
+If the story will be a piece that a journalist can quickly turn around then Friday is fine.
+If the story is a larger piece that will require time investment from a journo, a Friday outreach could be a courtesy to get plans in place the following week.

 Personalising your approach is a crucial element for your outreach email.
 By this we don’t mean being overly friendly and referencing every other article that they’ve ever written, but don’t place yourself on the back foot by not using their name (or even worse, the wrong name!)
 Using the journalist’s name is the very least you should do to show you’ve done your research.

 The tone of your email will be key in tailoring the outreach to the journalist.
-A friendly tone to your email should be kept within the boundaries of professionalism and usually a conversational tone should only be used after they have responded to your initial outreach.
-Keeping the sentences short, free from waffle and informative to convey your message is most important in the first pitch.
+A friendly tone to your email should be kept within the boundaries of professionalism, and usually a conversational tone should only be used after they have responded to your initial outreach.
+Keeping the sentences short, succinct and informative is most important in the first pitch.

 Once opened, the challenge is now engagement with your content.
-A survey looking into journalist habits showed the average journalist will have decided whether to follow up or disregard and email in under a minute of reading, so you have to get the story across sharpish!
+A survey looking into journalist habits showed the average journalist will have decided whether to follow up or disregard an email in under a minute of reading, so you have to get the story across sharpish.

 As we’re looking for coverage that will bring SEO benefits as well as great PR, a link to drive traffic to your client website is preferable.
 Ensure that you give the journalist a reason to do this – try one of the following:

 Be careful not to overuse bold, as nobody wants to be told where to look or be overwhelmed by an email with a maze of bold text.
-Keep the amount to the crucial information that summarises the whole story.
+Reserve it for the crucial information that summarises the whole story.

 In a study conducted by email software providers Boomerang, the closing for your email was shown to be as important as the body.
 The study measured the effectiveness of different closing phrases by looking at 350,000 email threads and comparing response rates.